 for your arrest, or if you need to begin your sentence in jail, it is recommended that you do the right thing and turn yourself into the authorities.
 If you have a warrant, report to the jail reception area, and tell someone that you think there is an outstanding arrest warrant out for you.
 They will do a record check, and if they verify that you have one, you will be taken into the sheriff’s custody.
 When reporting to serve a sentence, report to the jail on the date and time that the sentence order states.
 Make sure that you don’t show up late.
 Just bring approved items when you turn yourself in, for example a driver’s license or state issued ID, any prescription medication you might take, as well as a sentencing order from court.

 To have visitors, you have to provide the name and date of birth of each visitor to the jail before anyone can visit them.
 This information will go into a log of approved visitors for the requesting inmate.
 Each and every visitor will be required to provide acceptable photo identification when visiting an inmate.
 Any visitors arriving late or that does not have a visitation order will not be allowed to visit the inmate.

 Visitation procedures at Trumbull County Adult Justice Center can change, so we suggest that you double-check the official Trumbull County Adult Justice Center jail site before you try to visit an inmate.

 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are with a pre-paid phone card or account, or are collect calls .
-Jail phone calls are typically more costly than phone calls made at home.
+Jail phone calls are typically more expensive than phone calls made at home.
 Inmates are able to make phone calls, with restrictions on when you can make phone calls, how long you can talk, and how often you can make calls, but inmates must keep in mind that you are just one of many people who want to talk to their loved ones.
 If you break the rules, an inmate’s phone privileges might get reduced or cut altogether.

 Phone Number: (330) 675-2508